Should you be concerned when your dog growls?

 Sometimes, aggressive growls are barely audible to humans and can occur right before what we may interpret as a “sudden attack.”

 Listen carefully for the growl if a dog is backed up or curled away.
-A soft, aggressive growl could indicate that it is preparing to strike.
+A soft, aggressive growl could warn of aggressive behavior and indicate the dog is preparing to strike.

 Frustration growls